Home » Blog » Comparison » AMD vs Intel (2025): The Right CPU for Gaming, Creation & Laptops

 5. Security

 Those who know the industry well have always been worried about the vulnerabilities of processors that might ultimately harm the users.
 However, there has been no clear conclusion to the Intel or AMD debate when it comes to security.
-Intel however has 242 publicly disclosed vulnerabilities while AMD only has 15.
-Thus, AMD has advantages over Intel as AMD is more secure than Intel since the gap of vulnerabilities is too huge.
+Both vendors regularly disclose and patch vulnerabilities.
+Raw CVE counts aren’t a meaningful ‘which is safer’ metric; evaluate security features and firmware/BIOS update cadence per platform.

 6. Products

-Intel’s product line comprises microprocessors and motherboards while the AMD’s product line includes microprocessors, servers, and motherboards.
+Intel’s product line comprises microprocessors and motherboards, while AMD’s product line includes microprocessors, servers, and motherboards.
 Even though both have a variety of products, their processors are best known.

 7. Customer Support